 He gave he a searing look.

 “I won’t.
 I promise.”
 I understood this was a life and death situation.
 I started to pray.
 I prayed that the calf would live.
 I prayed the momma would be okay.
-And, I prayed that Buster would be as good of a cowboy as my husband said he was.
-Then, I stood back and watched Buster perform a miracle.
+And, I prayed that he would be as good of a cowboy as my husband said he was.
+Then, I stood back and watched him perform a miracle.

 (WARNING!!!
 Do not read any further if you do not want to see photos of this calf being pulled.)